- Search The Registry

 During his two terms in the House of Representatives, White had many accomplishments, among them an unprecedented bill to make lynching a federal crime, carrying a punishment of death.
 These murders had reached epidemic numbers in the 1890s.
-He also sought in vain to secure financial relief for Civil War hero and former Congressman Robert Smalls and former Louisiana governor P.B.S.
-Pinchback.
+He also sought in vain to secure financial relief for American Civil War hero and former Congressman Robert Smalls and former Louisiana governor Pinckney Pinchback.

 After leaving politics, White moved to Washington D.C., and embarked on a remarkable second career.
-In addition to starting a law practice, White developed a town for blacks on 1,700 acres of land that he and five others had purchased in Cape May County, N.J., in 1899.
+In addition to starting a law practice, White developed a town for Blacks on 1,700 acres of land that he and five others had purchased in Cape May County, N.J., in 1899.
 The town was named Whitesboro and it is still incorporated today.
 He also worked with the NAACP.
 Declining health forced him to close his bank before his death in Philadelphia on December 28, 1918.